prettier-solidity/prettier-plugin-solidity/README.md

 let g:prettier#exec_cmd_path = '~/.vim/plugged/vim-prettier/node_modules/.bin/prettier'
 ```

-To check that everything is working, open a solidity file and run `:Prettier`.
+To check that everything is working, open a Solidity file and run `:Prettier`.

 If you also want to autoformat every time you write the buffer, add these lines: